 I also had the opportunity to “sub” for one of last week's Advising Seminars.
 I was saddened and inspired by the stories the students shared—and I encouraged them to take this opportunity to be of greater service in the aftermath, particularly at their internships.
 For now, this includes triage, rolling up one’s sleeves and doing whatever it takes.
 Longer-term students can make invaluable contributions at their agencies and perhaps CUSSW in how we prepare, endure and respond to such events.

-I told the students that my final year of field began in the aftermath of 9/11.
+I told the students that my final year of practicum began in the aftermath of 9/11.
 The arc of our internships was drastically altered and we had the chance to serve, grow and contribute in ways we could not have imagined when we initially walked into CUSSW to become social workers.

 From the micro to the macro, social workers are uniquely poised to work in a world affected by climate change.
 Sandy showed once again that while her power and force affected people randomly, numerous unjust structures, politics, and power/privilege differentials produced vastly different rates of recovery.